Keerthana-Suresh-Anand/SQL-8-Week-SQL-Challenge/#1 Danny's Diner/Solutions.md

 |-------------------|---------------------|
 |ramen|8|

-- ramen is the most purchased item on the menu, ordered 8 times
+- Ramen is the most purchased item on the menu, ordered 8 times

 ---